The YW has a strong volunteer Board of Directors that serve as great ambassadors of the programs and services we offer.

 Cindi acted as a Niagara Early Years Steering Committee member on behalf of Provincial Parliament.
 The Early Years Committee was responsible to create and oversee Early Years infrastructure and champion local early years parenting initiatives.
 They worked with the Ministry of Community and Social Services to assist in reviewing and assessing the Early Years Challenge Fund submissions and make recommendations.

 Enabling connections and capacity for building community is both a passion and pursuit for Margaret.
-In her opportunity as a YWCA board member, she recognizes the ever growing need to ensure that Niagara’s vulnerable women and their families have a secure support system in place as they grapple with everyday issues that undermine their ability to live full and productive lives.
-To help grow and strengthen the YWCA in its leadership and service role is paramount in this context.
+And, her dedication to nurturing and enabling not-for-profit boards to govern effectively and creatively is ongoing.
+In her opportunity as a YWCA board member, she recognizes the ever growing need to ensure that Niagara’s women and their families have a secure support system in place as they grapple with everyday issues that undermine their ability to live full and productive lives.

 Kathy has served on the City of St. Catharines Heritage Committee and Culture Committee and is currently a director with the board of the Port Weller Residents Association.
 Kathy enjoys spending time with her husband and dog, her family, and old and new friends.